 Support equipment for SEM includes a Hummer VI sputter coater, a Pelco critical point drying apparatus, and a Denton vacuum evaporator.

-Technical expertise is available in the areas of Transmission Electron Microscopy, Scanning Electron Microscopy, Light Microscopy, Ultramicrotomy, Specimen Preparation, Immunocytochemistry, Negative Staining, Metal Coating, Photography, Digital Imaging and Stereology.
+Technical expertise is available in the areas of Transmission Electron Microscopy, Scanning Electron Microscopy, Light Microscopy, Ultramicrotomy, Specimen Preparation, Immunocytochemistry, Negative Staining, Metal Coating, Digital Imaging and Stereology.

 Any interested individuals or groups may schedule a tour of the Core Electron Microscopy Research Facility.
 Please contact Public Affairs for more information and to schedule tours.